sgunyon/checker/README.md

 - stores and updates cluster state (nodes and live nodes)
 - checks consistency of read and write operations
-- validates logging of write operations
+- validates logging of read and write operations
 - validates data consistency of read operations

 ### implementation